Pisarevo, Veliko Tarnovo Province

-Pisarevos a village in Northern Bulgaria.
-The village is a part of Gorna Oryahovitsa Municipality, Veliko Tarnovo Province.
-According to the 2020 Bulgarian census, the village has a population of 1079 people with a permanent address registered there.
+Pisarevo is a village in Northern Bulgaria, part of the Gorna Oryahovitsa municipality in Veliko Tarnovo Province.
+In the 2020 Bulgarian census, it has a permanent resident population of 1079.

 Geography

 Pisarevo village is located at an elevation of 72 meters.
 Initially the village was located in the Lozitsa area, and then it was moved on the left shore of Yantra river, and finally it settled in its current location.

 The main occupation of the inhabitants is animal husbandry.

 Culture

 The first written text found about the village of Pisarevo dates back to the Emperor soldier of the Roman Empire - Trajan.

 The old name of the village used to be Yzazhikyoy which meant the blind Turks.
 The village was moved three times before it settles to its current location.

 More than 800 of the 1000 population of the village are Muslims.